Do you ever wonder what happens at a magazine photo shoot? Well, I was filled with anxiety over this very thing yesterday.

-We ate, very informally, around my $35 round oak coffee table I found at a garage sale, my big "wow" buy of the year.
-I just grabbed plates and they didn't match, but then who cares?
+We ate very informally around my $35 round oak coffee table I found at a garage sale.

-No matter what you have done to your house in preparation, if you're having a magazine shoot, you must know that things will get moved around.
+No matter what you have done to your house in preparation, you must know that things will get moved around.

 I had also changed up the living room wall.
-Remember, I added the gallery wall.
-I had also changed what was over the fireplace.
-They said they liked the window pane over the mantel better actually, but then she may not.
+They said they liked the window pane over the mantel better actually, but the editor might not.

-I told them the painting over the fireplace that I sent in photos of had to go.
-You see, it didn't have real glass, but that plexi-glass stuff (a consignment store buy years ago) and the plexi-glass had come out of the frame at the top, and flying bugs had found their way in and died at the bottom.
-That was not a pretty picture, quite literally!
+I told them the painting over the fireplace that I sent photos of had to go.
+The plexiglass had come out of the frame at the top.

 (Poor Abi.
 “Mom, make all the flashing lights go away.”)

-(They brought the flowers, tomatoes and apples in.
+(They brought the flowers, tomatoes and apples.
 Not sure if they made the cut or not.
 I wasn’t in there.)

 They were here till after dark, as they had told me they would be.
-After they left, I went to putting things back where I had them to some degree.
-Still haven't gotten all that done.
+After they left, I began to put things back where I had originally had them.

 I will let you know when (and if) this house makes it to publication.

 Would I do it again?
 If I had those two particular individuals, I would.
-Not certain if it was someone else.
-But it was very interesting to see how all this is done.
+It was very interesting to see how all this is done.